dimitri-xyz/dimitri-xyz.github.io/_posts/2018-11-26-arbitrage-cycles.md

 ### Solving the Wrong Problem

 The problem we are trying to solve is very similar to but *not the same as* the problem of finding negative cycles in a directed graph.
-If label each edge in the graph described in the example above with the logarithm of the (buy) price, there will be an arbitrage cycle if and only if there is a negative cycle in the graph.
+If we label each edge in the graph described in the example above with the logarithm of the (buy) price, there will be an arbitrage cycle if and only if there is a negative cycle in the graph.

 Given the popularity of single source and all-pairs shortest path algorithms, finding negative cycles in graphs has become a textbook problem [^1].
 These algorithms are fast and elegant.
 However, they do not do what we want.